Estimated Reading Time: 3 minutes

 How building materials block signals

 Almost any large object built by humans can interfere with cell phone connectivity.
 Since humans spend a good deal of time inside, we depend on strong reception indoors.
 Yet, radio frequency (RF) signals cannot filter through materials like metal or concrete.
 Instead, large buildings or even the walls of your office can deflect or distort signal waves.
 That’s why driving into a parking garage will almost always disrupt your cell reception—because suddenly the signal has to deal with numerous thick concrete walls.
+You may wonder if there’s a way to boost signal in a metal building.

 Other building materials like wood, brick, stone, shingles, and drywall can have a similar effect, weakening and often blocking signals completely.
 Even glass—especially energy-efficient windows coated in metal-oxide—can cause signals to bounce right off the surface.